Diplomacy of the American Civil War: United Kingdom

 Lord Palmerston, pictured in 1863, was British prime minister throughout the war.

 The British cabinet made the major decisions for war and peace and played a cautious hand, realizing the risk it would have on trade.
-Elite opinion in Britain tended to favor the Confederacy, while public opinion tended to favor the United States.
 Frederick Law Olmsted's book The Cotton Kingdom was published in England and "helped sway British public opinion toward the Union cause".

 Throughout the war, large-scale trade with the United States continued in both directions, both legally and illegally.
 The Americans shipped grain to Britain while Britain sent manufactured items and munitions.
 Immigration continued into the United States as well.
 British trade with the Confederacy fell by 95 percent, with only a trickle of cotton going to Britain and hundreds of thousands of munitions slipping in by small blockade runners, most of them owned and operated by British interests.

 Prime Minister Lord Palmerston was sympathetic to the Confederacy.
 Although a professed opponent of the slave trade and slavery, he held a lifelong hostility towards the United States and believed a dissolution of the Union would weaken the United States – thereby enhancing British power – and that the Confederacy "would afford a valuable and extensive market for British manufactures".

 Britain issued a proclamation of neutrality on 13 May 1861.
 The Confederacy was recognized as a belligerent, but not as a sovereign state, since Washington threatened to treat recognition as a hostile action.
 Britain depended more on American food imports than on Confederate cotton, and a war with the U.S. would not be in Britain's economic interest.
 Palmerston ordered reinforcements sent to the Province of Canada because he was convinced that the Union would make peace with the South and then invade Canada.
 He was pleased with the Confederate victory at Bull Run in July 1861, but 15 months later he wrote that:

 The American War ... has manifestly ceased to have any attainable object as far as the Northerns are concerned, except to get rid of some more thousand troublesome Irish and Germans.
 It must be owned, however, that the Anglo-Saxon race on both sides have shown courage and endurance highly honourable to their stock.